yoomoney/grafana-dashboard-plugin/README.md

 The plugin supports two work scenarios.
 1. Scans the folder, configured in settings (grafana.dir)
-2. Scans the libraries, configured in settings (grafana.additionalDashboardLibraries)
+2. Scans the artifacts, declare in grafanaDashboardsCompile configuration

 Scans for files with dashboards description, in following formats: